AlexeyInc/Galaxian_Game/README.md

 # Galaxian_Game

-Modernized clone of classic [galaxian game] (https://ru.wikipedia.org/wiki/Galaxian).
+Modernized clone of classic [galaxian game](https://ru.wikipedia.org/wiki/Galaxian).

 ## What this game has
 - 2 simple level and Boss-level